mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 design and implement software that achieves our goal of AGI.
 We'll stick with the system/environment model as it corresponds closely to how machines are defined and constructed.

+# Other useful definitions of intelligence

+## Intuition

+_General intelligence is the ability to become familiar with arbitrary structures._

+This view focuses on two main notions.
+The first one is that knowledge about the world can be modeled as some sort of graph that relates different concepts.
+The second notion is that not only any kind of knowledge can be acquired, but also that with enough exposure to the relevant information, an intelligent system can become capable of quickly making predictions and turning them into assumptions.
+For example, when seeing four fingers from a partially hidden human hand, one assumes unconsciously that there is a fifth finger hidden.

+In contrast, statistical learning or machine learning would lack the mechanisms allowing it to make good predictions for arbitrary data, hence the more restricted definition of learning:

+_Learning is the ability to become familiar with some structures._

+Cognitive activities such as imagination, intuition, and unconscious bias are related and are characteristic of all systems capable of learning.
+Among them, systems capable of general intelligence distinguish themselves by the ability, given enough time, to correct or override unconscious bias.

+## Self-control

+_General intelligence is characterized by the ability to develop new behaviors and to adopt or maintain a behavior independently from the immediate environment._

+This characterization of intelligence is not a full definition, but more of a necessary condition of how a system should work internally for the system's creators to maintain a hope of achieving general intelligence.

+A related definition mentions goals rather than behaviors but we treat them as roughly equivalent.
+A behavior is a way of a achieving a goal.
+It can be seen as the activation of a subsystem and the maintenance of this state for as long as the system is pursuing the goal.
+By preferring the term behavior over goal, we wish to leave aside the questions of consciousness and free will.

+A simple example is the decision for an animal to climb a mountain even though it requires a lot of energy.
+A naive individual might simply try to avoid going up whenever possible because it consumes energy, which requires finding more food.
+A more experienced individual may however push itself to go against its original instinct to not go uphill, and this would require a behavior or goal that could be called "exploration".
+A long-term benefit would be to find a more prosperous valley on the other side of the mountain.
+Achieving this result necessitates adopting an originally unintuitive exploratory behavior.
+Once the whole mountain range has been explored, though, the system should switch to another behavior such as exploiting the newfound resources, while not spending too much effort climbing mountains.

 # Considerations about the methodology